Joe Frazier: Professional career

 After Frazier won the only American 1964 Olympic boxing gold medal, his trainer Yancey "Yank" Durham helped put together Cloverlay, a group of local businessmen (including a young Larry Merchant) who invested in Frazier's professional career and allowed him to train full time.
 Durham was Frazier's chief trainer and manager until Durham's death in August 1973.

 Frazier turned professional in 1965 by defeating Woody Goss by a technical knockout in the first round.
 He won three more fights that year, all by knockout and none going past the third round.
 Later that year, he was in a training accident that left him legally blind in his left eye.
 During pre-fight physicals, after reading the eye chart with his right eye, when prompted to cover his other eye, Frazier switched hands but covered his left eye for a second time, and state athletic commission physicians seemed not to notice or act.

-Frazier's second contest was of interest in that he was decked in the round by Mike Bruce.
+Frazier's second contest was of interest in that he was decked by Mike Bruce.
 Frazier took an "8" count by referee Bob Polis but rallied for a TKO over Bruce in the third round.

 In 1966, as Frazier's career was taking off, Durham contacted Los Angeles trainer Eddie Futch.
 The two men had never met, but Durham had heard of Futch, who had a reputation as one of the most respected trainers in boxing.
 Frazier was sent to Los Angeles to train before Futch agreed to join Durham as an assistant trainer.
 With Futch's assistance, Durham arranged three fights in Los Angeles against journeyman Al Jones, veteran contender Eddie Machen and George "Scrap Iron" Johnson.
-Frazier knocked out Jones and Machen but surprisingly went through 10 rounds with journeyman Johnson to win a unanimous decision.
+Frazier knocked out Jones and Machen but surprisingly went through 10 rounds with Scrap Iron Johnson to win a unanimous decision.
 Johnson had apparently bet all his purse that he would survive to the final bell, noted Ring Magazine, and he somehow achieved it.
 However Johnson was known in the trade as "impossibly durable".